plum-umd/bibifi-code/docs/API.md

 - Parses the JSON break-it test and makes sure a text description file exists.
 - Starts a VM instance.
 - Uploads all files in the problem directory to `/problem/`.
 - Uploads and decompresses the builder's final build submission to `/home/builder/submission`.
+The final build submission should be a zip at `<repository path>/round2/<build team id>.zip`.
 - Compiles the build submission with `sudo -i -u builder make -B -C /home/builder/submission/build`.
 - Uploads all files in the break test directory (`<repository path>/repos/<breaker team id>/break/<break name>/`) to `/break/`.
 - If a Makefile exists in the break test directory (`/break/Makefile`), compiles the break submission with `sudo -i -u breaker make -B -C /break`.